Code-Institute-Submissions/NSC15-footballcasuals_NovResub/README.md

 ### Product Detail page

-- Admin users have access to a delete function of this page which allows them to delete a product from the database, for situations where the item may now be out of stock of discontinued
+- Admin users have access to a delete function of this page which allows them to delete a product from the database, for situations where the item may now be out of stock of discontinued.
+They also have the option to update the existing records for that particular product for if their is a price adjustment required for example.
 - This is where the logged in user can choose the product size and the quantity of products that they would like to purchase, they then do this by clicking the add to bag button.
 Users also have a button for keep shopping which will return them to the products page to add more products into their bag